 On 3rd September 2013 I had a sub total colectomy and end ileostomy.
 I now have no large bowel and live with a stoma in my stomach, I wear a bag to collect all my waste and my life has changed forever!
 During my treatment I have blogged my heart out, it has helped me to deal with the changes in my life and feels good to talk honestly about my illness, treatment and life.
 I blog in the hope of making poo no longer a taboo… I hope that reading my blog helps people to deal with their own situation.

 In May 2014 I had another surgery to create an internal j pouch from my small intestine and reconnect my digestive system so I no longer had a stoma.
 Unfortunately, this surgery wasn’t a success for me, after 18 months of complications including incontinence and chronic pouchitis, I had an operation in January 2016 to removed the pouch and my rectum and anus and form a permanent ileostomy.
+I have had two further surgeries to fix hernias.

 I wanted to start this blog to give information and support to fellow IBD sufferers, not in an NHS direct way, not in the way that your doctor or nurse does and not in the hopeless depressing way that *some* support forums do.
 I want to talk honestly about the disease, break taboos and tell arse jokes.
 I want to not let this disease rule who I am, but to stamp my personality ALL OVER THIS SHIT!